Asphalt Patch: How Long Does Asphalt Last?

 How long does an asphalt driveway last?

-An asphalt driveway can last from 15 to 30 years, depending on several factors.
-These include how well it was installed, what it’s used for, the local climate, and how it’s taken care of.
+An asphalt driveway can last from 15 to 30 years.
+This depends on how well it was installed and used.
+The local climate and maintenance also play a big role.

 What factors can affect the lifespan of an asphalt driveway?